-Plus, with cybersecurity attacks more common than ever, it’s important for businesses large and small to implement as many measures in place to protect themselves and their customers as possible.
-Get rid of that “it won’t happen to me” mindset.
+Plus, with cybersecurity attacks more common and automated than ever, it’s critical for businesses of every size to protect their visitors and their own data.
+“It won’t happen to me” is wishful thinking.

 HTTP protocol screenshot.